 This was a Feightliner working which was invariably worked into Stourton by Masborough men, after dropping off the wagons the locomotive would run light to Holbeck.
 This was also very much a solid Class 47 turn, turning out quite a variety of machines.
 Locomotives noted August 10th - 15th were 47377, 47166, 47134, 47575, 47482 & 47486.

-Here are two views of Stourton, the left one taken about 1966/67 and the right one during the summer of 2006.
-The left view, taken by EA Wood, features 9F 92167 on the 'down fast' at Stourton heading towards Leeds.
+Here are two views of Stourton, the upper one taken about 1966/67 and the lower one during the summer of 2006.
+The top view features 9F 92167 on the 'down fast' at Stourton heading towards Leeds.
 To the extreme right are the tracks leading to Stourton locomotive depot, and on the left is the Stourton Carriage & Wagon repair shops.
 The signalbox is called Stourton, with the picture possibly taken from Wakefield Road signalbox.
-At the present day (2006) the sidings on the extreme right go into a steel coil works and Stourton Freightliner yard occupies the location where Stourton signalbox was.
+At the present day (2006) the sidings on the extreme right go into a steel coil works and Stourton Freightliner yard occupies the location of Stourton signalbox.

 Company Trains